SenZmaKi/travel-assistant-app/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Enter your travel-related question in the input field
-3. Click the send button or press Enter
+3. Click the send button or press **Enter** for quick submission
-4. View the AI-generated response
+4. Watch as the AI streams the response in real-time
+5. Access **API Documentation** directly from the header button
-5. Check your query history below
+6. View your query history below with expand/collapse options
-6. Clear history anytime using the "Clear History" button
+7. Clear history anytime using the "Clear History" button

 ### Example Queries